junegunn/microbe/README.md

    (<> (Thread/sleep (rand-int 10)))))
 ```

+* `run` returns the summary of the run as a map
-The metrics during the run will be stored as a CSV file in `:output-dir`.
+* The metrics during the run will be stored as a CSV file in `:output-dir`.
 If
-`gnuplot` executable is available on the system, throughput/latency plot will
+  `gnuplot` executable is available on the system, throughput/latency plot
-also be generated as a SVG file in that directory.
+  will also be generated as a SVG file in that directory.

 ![](images/report.svg)